Contact (amateur radio)

 An amateur radio contact, more commonly referred to as simply a "contact", is an exchange of information between two amateur radio stations.
 The exchange usually consists of an initial call, a response by another amateur radio operator at an amateur radio station, and a signal report.
 A contact is often referred to by the Q code QSO.
 It is often limited to just a minimal exchange of such station IDs.
-Stations who have made a contact are said to have worked each other.
+Stations that have made a contact are said to have worked each other.
 An operator may also say that he has worked a certain country.
 Amateurs use the slang expression ragchew or ragchewing to refer to an extended, informal conversation, a variation of the common idioms "chewing the fat" and "chewing the rag".
 Sometimes, a contact in person, between two ham radio operators, is humorously referred to as an "eyeball QSO".
 An All-Time New One (ATNO) is an operator's contact with an amateur station that they have never worked before on any band or mode.

+Many amateurs will send QSL cards to stations they have worked.